ssmam/0xcypherlink-file-transfer-tool/README.md

 ## Secure File Transfer Tool

-**0xCipherLink**, a secure file transfer tool designed by 0x4m4.
+**0xCipherLink**, a secure file transfer tool designed by Nand-Thow.
 This tool ensures your files are transferred safely and confidentially over the network using strong encryption methods.

 ### Features